 Other CIH-related activities have included engagement at the 3rd COHRED Colloquium which also celebrated 20 years of COHRED s work (view a message given by Lawrence H. Summers to the participants at this event) and participation in discussions around the post-MDG framework.
 The Commission has also engaged closely with technical teams from the WHO (RMNCH, TB, HIV, malaria, NTDs), the World Bank, UNAIDS and many others.

-The work of the Commission has been supported by the Bill & Melinda Gates Foundation, the Disease Control Priorities Network project (funded by the Bill & Melinda Gates Foundation and based at the Department of Global Health of the University of Washington), the Harvard Global Health Institute, the Norwegian Agency for Development Cooperation, and the UK Department for International Development.
+Funding organizations: The work of the Commission has been supported by the Bill & Melinda Gates Foundation, the Disease Control Priorities Network project (funded by the Bill & Melinda Gates Foundation and based at the Department of Global Health of the University of Washington), the Harvard Global Health Institute, the Norwegian Agency for Development Cooperation, and the UK Department for International Development.